thamognya/FlixTools-CLI/README.md

 <hr>

-This is a place for all my Flix tools like PirateBayFlix and etc. They allow you to torrent from the cli
+# FlixTools

+This is a repo that contains a few shell scritping tools that can completely erase the need for any paid streaming services which I am against.